talkable/talkable-docs/source/api_v2/people.rst

    PUT /people/<person_slug>

-Updates an existing person or creates one if it is not exist.
+Updates an existing person or creates one if it does not exist.

 .. container:: ptable